niizam/py_tmi/docs/getting-started.md

 The helpers cache provider responses (Twitch, BTTV, FFZ, 7TV).
 Call `reload_emotes()` / `reload_badges()` to force-refresh when you know emote sets changed.

+> **Compatibility:** These helpers live in development builds following version 0.1.0.
+Install from the Git repository or upgrade once a release including the emotettv port is published.

 ## Sending Messages & Commands

 - `await client.say("#channel", "Hello")` — send a chat message.